Electric-Coin-Company/zcash-docs/source/rtd_pages/rtd_docs/index_zips.rst

 3. A **Process ZIP** describes a process surrounding Zcash, or proposes a change to (or an event in) a process.
 Examples include procedures, guidelines, changes to the decision-making process, and changes to the tools or environment used in Zcash development.
-All Process ZIPs, and only Process ZIPs, have numbers less than 100.

 ZIP Work Flow
 -------------